McPherson Inc

 McPherson is a custom manufacturer of precision optical instruments and systems for measuring and characterizing spectra.
 McPherson instruments measure intensity vs. frequency in various regions of the electromagnetic spectrum.
 McPherson’s spectral test instruments are based on the dispersing properties of a diffraction grating and/or refractive prism.

-McPherson specializes in vacuum fabrication, ultraviolet optical systems, spectroscopic technique, and high resolution spectral test and measurement instrumentation.
-End-user and OEM applications include research, metrology, semiconductors, pharmaceuticals, nanotechnology, aerospace and defense.
+McPherson specializes in vacuum fabrication, ultraviolet optical systems, spectroscopic techniques, and high-resolution spectral tests and measurement instrumentation.
+End-user and OEM applications include research, metrology, semiconductors, pharmaceuticals, nanotechnology, aerospace, and defense.

 History

 McPherson began manufacturing spectral test instrumentation in 19521.
-The company's first spectral test instruments were rocket born spectrometers used outside the earth’s atmosphere to study the vacuum ultraviolet portion of the solar spectrum.
+The company's first spectral test instruments were rocket-born spectrometers used outside the Earth’s atmosphere to study the vacuum ultraviolet portion of the solar spectrum.

-Today, McPherson instruments are employed in laboratory environments around the world, for spectroscopic analysis in the infrared, visible, vacuum ultraviolet, and soft x-ray regions.
+Today, McPherson instruments are employed in laboratory environments around the world, for spectroscopic analysis in the infrared, visible, vacuum ultraviolet, and soft X-ray regions.

 Company ownership

-The Company was founded as McPherson Instrument Corporation by Paul McPherson (1920 - 1972) and operated as a sole proprietorship2 until 1967 when it was sold to now defunct GCA Corporation.
+The Company was founded as McPherson Instrument Corporation by Paul McPherson (1920 - 1972) and operated as a sole proprietorship2 until 1967 when it was sold to the now defunct GCA Corporation.
 It was operated as GCA/McPherson, a division of GCA Corporation, until 1981 when it was sold to D. M. Schoeffel.
-It has operated under various names: McPherson - Division of SI Corporation, McPherson Instruments, SI/McPherson and McPherson, Inc. Currently the company is simply called McPherson and remains a privately held company.
+It has operated under various names: McPherson - Division of SI Corporation, McPherson Instruments, SI/McPherson, and McPherson, Inc. Currently, the company is simply called McPherson and remains a privately held company.
 It is headquartered in Chelmsford, Massachusetts USA.